vmdave9/SCHEDULE-for-z-VM-/README.md

             CP and CMS commands,  as well as for writing messages to the console at the time(s) predetermined by the user.

-Implementation: This program executes as a nucleus extension and is dri
-            ven by the Clock Comparator external interrupt X'1004'.
+Implementation: This program executes as a nucleus extension and is driven by the Clock Comparator external interrupt X'1004'.

 Attributes:  Self-relocating nucleus extension.
 Designed to work under 370, XA or ESA architecture, below or above the 16Mb line.